Phillies slugger Harper expected to return to lineup Tuesday

 He was placed on the 10-day injured list at the beginning of the season instead of the 60, which would have not allowed him to return until May 29.

+“It was probably a couple weeks ago when you could see the bat speed and see the timing getting better when I thought it may happen,” Thomson said of Harper’s return.

-Harper is expected to return to the lineup as the Phillies’ designated hitter.
+Harper will be the Phillies’ designated hitter.
 He has played most of his career in right field but has been recently been taking fielding drills at first base.
 He threw up to 60 feet during pregame drills on Sunday in Houston.

 The 30-year-old Harper first suffered a small ulnar collateral ligament tear in his elbow in April.
 He had a platelet-rich plasma injection in May and shifted to the DH role.
 Harper underwent surgery after ElAttrache determined the tear did not heal on its own.